Career Exploration

 Careers in the Twin Cities

-The demand for trained technical communicators is strong and likely to increase.
-The Bureau of Labor Statistics predicts a 12% increase in technical communication employment from 2020 to 2030.
-The Twin Cities is home to many companies and organizations that hire technical communicators including Medtronic, Unisys, IBM, U.S. Bank, the City of Saint Paul, Fredrickson Communications, MEDITECH, Soulo Communications, Graco and more.
+The Twin Cities is home to many companies and organizations that hire technical communicators, including Medtronic, Unisys, IBM, U.S. Bank, the City of Saint Paul, Boston Scientific, MEDITECH, Soulo Communications, Graco, Brain Traffic, 3M, and more.
 The Department of Writing Studies maintains connections with several of these companies and hosts networking events for students.
-See our alumni section for a list of businesses and educational institutions where our graduates are employed.
+See our Alumni & Friends page for more information.